-By continually monitoring the updated advice from ABTA and FCO, we do our very best to answer all of our clients’ questions.
+Britain is due to leave the European Union on 31st January 2020 with a deal that has been ratified by Parliament.
+By continually monitoring the updated advice from ABTA and FCO, we do our very best to answer all of our clients’ travel questions.

-The European Parliament has now approved legal changes to ensure that UK citizens will not need a visa to travel to the EU for short stays after Brexit – this will also apply in the event of a no-deal exit.
+The European Parliament has approved legal changes to ensure that UK citizens will not need a visa to travel to the EU for short stays after Brexit.
+This would also apply in the event of a no-deal exit.

 If you are undertaking a school trip departing from the UK to a country within the European Union and have students travelling who are of non-EU nationality, you may not require a visa.
 We usually recommend that you apply for a ‘List of Travellers’ form or visa waiver via the British Council.

 If all students are from the UK or EU, this form isn’t required.
-Please note that this scheme may be withdrawn without notice in the event of Brexit, in which case you would need to ensure the correct visa(s) are obtained in advance of travel.
+Please note that this scheme may be withdrawn without notice, in which case you would need to ensure the correct visa(s) are obtained in advance of travel.

-Fears of flights being cancelled as a result of Brexit can be allayed as it has recently been confirmed by the European Commission that flights will continue to operate, even in a no deal.
-Similar assurances have been made by the UK government with regards to EU airlines.
+Fears of flights being cancelled as a result of Brexit can be allayed as it has been confirmed by the European Commission that flights will continue to operate in a business as usual manner during the transitional period ending 31st December 2020.

 Compensation would not be applicable if the cancellation was solely down to Brexit repercussions as it would be deemed to be outside of the travel provider’s control.